network-flows/Lonestar-Mod-Guide/docs/Content_EN.md

     - If in the format: `<ModID>.<TalentID>`, refers to a talent in another mod;
     - Otherwise: refers to a talent in this mod.
 - Genera: Categorize some treasures to smaller groups for tag searching.
-- BattleRelate: Deprecated.
-Has no effect.
+- BattleRelate: Whether this is related to battle.
+(There is an option to hide battle-irrelevant treasures during battles.)
 - AddIn: This treasure is disabled until you finish the first Xth galaxy.
 If set to 0, available from the start.
 - RemoveOut: This treasure is disabled when you finish the Xth galaxy.
 If set to 0, available till the end.